aws/event-ruler/README.md

 1. Multiple Rules are compiled into a Machine and matching is done against an Event provided as a JSON string.
 2. As above, but the events are supplied as an array of pre-sorted name/value pairs.
-2. Individual Rules are checked against individual Events using the static `Ruler.match()` method.
+2. Individual Rules are checked against individual Events using the static `Ruler.matchesRule()` method.

 A benchmark which processes 213,068 JSON events with average size about 900 bytes against 5 each exact-match, prefix-match, suffix-match, equals-ignore-case-match, numeric-match, and anything-but-match rules and